About the Careers Pathway Scheme

 - Experienced advisers – one-off contributions towards training costs to grow skills required for integrated farm planning.

 Applications opened in April 2022 and will remain open until 2025.

 The agriculture and horticulture advisory sectors have an ageing workforce and a shortage of advisers.
 The scheme will support the development of up to 100 skilled farm advisers.
 This will ensure farmers, growers, and whenua Māori owners have access to high-quality farm planning support and advice.

 There will be an emphasis on attracting more advisers who are:

 - career changers.

-Three types of funding available for farm advisers
+Three types of funding available for primary industry advisers

-Financial support is available for companies or people who employ farm advisers.
+Financial support is available for companies or people who employ primary industry advisers.

 Employers will be eligible for different levels of support based on the experience of their advisers.